Furkanprlk/Marquee-Sign/README.md

 A ready to use Marquee-Sign.zip is available on the [release page](https://github.com/Furkanprlk/Marquee-Sign/) and is based on HTML.

 #### Requirements
-* Install the labruary "MD_Parola" (available from the library manager).
+* Install the library "MD_Parola" (available from the library manager).
-* Install the labruary "MD_MAX72xx" (available from the library manager).
+* Install the library "MD_MAX72xx" (available from the library manager).

 #### Schematic
 ![Schematic](https://github.com/Furkanprlk/Marquee-Sign/blob/main/photos/schematic.png)